PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-10 04:53:09
+Last updated: 2024-04-10 04:53:42
-Random Quote: In King's Landing, there are two sorts of people.
-The players and the pieces.  -  Petyr Baelish
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson